Fake news: Hong Kong

 During the 2019–20 Hong Kong protests, the Chinese government has been accused for using fake news to spread misinformation regarding the protests.
 It includes describing protests as "riots", and "radicals" seeking independence for the city.
 Due to the online censorship in China, citizens inside mainland China could not read news reports from some media outlets.
 It was also found by Facebook, Twitter and YouTube that misinformation was spread with fake accounts and advertisements by state-backed media.
 Large amount of accounts were suspended.

-Dot Dot News, a pro-Beijing online media located in Hong Kong, has been banned by Facebook given it has been distributing fake news and hate speech.
+Dot Dot News, a pro-Beijing online media located in Hong Kong, has been banned by Facebook for distributing fake news and hate speech.